A No-Lawyer Guide to Selling Land

 What steps are involved in closing a land sale without a lawyer?

-- Prepare the Sales Agreement: Draft a comprehensive contract encompassing all mutually agreed-upon provisions.
-This encompasses pricing, payment methods, and any stipulations.
+1. Prepare the Sales Agreement: Draft a complete contract that captures payment terms, all negotiated terms and conditions.
+This includes pricing, payment terms, and conditions.

-- Use a Title business: Without a lawyer, a title business can search for liens and encumbrances to ensure a clean ownership transfer.
+3. Use a Title business: With no lawyer in the picture, a title business can hunt down liens and encumbrances so ownership transfers clean.

 How do I ensure the proper transfer of ownership and recording of the deed?